anasmj/codes/role.based.client-admin.architecture.md

   - **Client:** Regular users with no admin privileges.
 - **Authentication:**

-  - All users (clients, admins, super admins) are authenticated via Firebase Authentication.
+  - Admins,and Super admins are authenticated via Firebase Authentication
+  - Users are register anonymously when they first come to the app.
+It should be mentioned in the privacy policy.
   - **Roles and permissions** are managed separately in Firestore or Firebase Realtime Database.
 - **Key Principle:**